kubevela/kubevela.github.io/blog/2022-07-18-building-addon-introduction.md

 1. Complicated installation: users are required to refer to documentations to manually install FluxCD and tackle possible errors
 2. Scattered resources: users need to obtain different resource files from different places
 3. Hard distribution: users having to download manifests manually makes it hard to distribute all these resources in a uniformed way
-4. No multi-cluster support: KubeVela emphasizes multi-cluster delivery a lot.
+4. Lack multi-cluster support: KubeVela emphasizes multi-cluster delivery a lot.
 However, manual installation makes multi-cluster support hard to carry out.
+5. No version management: users need to manage the relationship between definitions, controllers, and corresponding versions by themselves.

 KubeVela addons are born to solve these problems.